-For would-be dental implant candidates, there are several options when it comes to implants, and the best type of dental implant depends on your individual case:
+For dental implant candidates, there are several options.
+The best type of dental implant depends on your individual case:

-These implants are typically shaped like screws or cylinders, made of metal (e.g., titanium or titanium alloy), ceramic or ceramic coated (e.g., zirconia), and are drilled within the bone.
-This type of dental implant is the most popular option; however, the candidate must have sufficient bone depth and width for it to succeed.
+These implants are shaped like screws or cylinders.
+They are made of metal or ceramic and drilled into the bone.
+This type of dental implant is the most popular.
+However, you need sufficient bone depth and width for it to succeed.

-These implants consist of a metal framework placed on top of the patient’s jawbone but under the gum tissue.
-A subperiosteal implant is an excellent alternative for patients who do not have deep enough jawbones.
+These implants consist of a metal framework placed on top of the jawbone but under the gum tissue.
+A subperiosteal implant is an excellent alternative for people who do not have deep enough jawbones.

 Mini and Short Implants

 These implants are exactly what they sound like: smaller, skinnier, or shorter than standard implants.
-Mini or short implants are an ideal option for candidates where bone density is low.
-They may also be employed in narrow areas, for front teeth, pre-molars, and small teeth.
-They are also suitable for securing lower or lose arch dentures.
+Mini or short implants are ideal for candidates with low bone density.
+They may also be employed in narrow areas, like front teeth, premolars, and small teeth.
+They are also suitable for securing lower or loose arch dentures.

 Not sure if a dental implant procedure is right for you?
-It’s a great idea to speak with a specialist before taking the leap; however, dental implants have many benefits over traditional false tooth replacement options.
+Speak with a specialist before taking the leap.
+However, dental implants have many benefits over traditional false tooth replacement options.
 For example, implants:

 - Look and feel like natural teeth